 My husband was born profoundly Deaf and adopted at 18 months.
 His deafness only became known to his parents after the fact so to say they were caught off guard was probably a significant understatement.

 Information on Deafness, Deaf Culture, American Sign Language was of course not as easy to find n the late 1960’s as it is today, never mind in rural Wisconsin.
 Nevertheless, they sought out and received some different perspectives and tried a few different approaches locally, shifting gears when they could before ultimately allowing him to enroll at the Wisconsin School for the Deaf.
 The caveat: the school was two hours away from where they lived and ran their family business.

 How did they make that decision?
-They saw him interacting at a Deaf Camp with other Deaf kids.
-They saw him in a place that that totally accessible to him for the first time.
+How would they know if they were doing the right thing for their Deaf child?
+They saw him interacting with true peers for the first time at a Deaf Camp with other Deaf kids.
+They saw him in a place that that totally accessible to him.
 They saw what was possible in the other kids and adults at the camp and wanted that for him too.

 They saw him thrive.